 Meet the team that works tirelessly behind the scenes to make everything you see with the Tesori Family Foundation possible!

-Gracie Flanagan, Executive Director
+Gracie Flanagan, Chief Ambassador

 My name Gracie Flanagan and I could not be more excited to join The Tesori Family Foundation!
 I wanted to share a brief background of myself for you to hopefully see how I believe God put me in this position with a specific purpose and plan in mind.

 I was raised in beautiful Charlotte, NC where family, faith, and fun were guiding principles for our family.
 In eighth grade, I began working with Camp SOAR (Special Olympics Athletic Retreat) as a volunteer.
 Now, in my 17th year, I serve on our board as the Leadership Coordinator.
 It was in my first few years at SOAR that God put my life clearly on a specific track.
 The overlooked population of those with intellectual and developmental disabilities was impacting my life in a way that I never knew was possible.

 I attended North Carolina State University where I received my undergraduate degree in history/common Law.
 I then completed my master’s degree in special education, knowing since eighth grade that I wanted to be a special needs teacher.
 After my days at N.C State, I taught in the North Carolina public school system for five years before taking a break during COVID.

 During that time, my husband (Will) and I were blessed to welcome our little boy Wyatt into the world.
 He continues to teach us new lessons daily and we certainly can no longer imagine a life without him.
 We currently live in Raleigh, NC and love to explore all God has to offer us!
 My husband and I are avid golfers, enjoying playing and watching golf together.
 Our family and the foundation’s mission and values run parallel, which is why I tell people this role is the perfect blend of when passion meets purpose for me.